An Illustrated History of Old Sutton in St. Helens, Lancashire

 Illustrator Marty Strutt depicts the scene with the lad at the front with frog in hand talking to a reporter on the bank

-Bally Whittaker - The Heavyweight Sutton BuilderJohn 'Bally' Whittaker was reputed to be the heaviest man in St.Helens.
-Weighing in at 31 stones, the building contractor was referred to as 'Owd Bally', which was Lancashire dialect for 'belly'.
-As a builder Whittaker was responsible for constructing many notable buildings, works and chimneys in St.Helens and he was also licensee of a Sutton pub.
+8) Bally Whittaker - The Heavyweight Sutton BuilderJohn 'Bally' Whittaker was reputed to be the heaviest man in St.Helens.
+Weighing in at 31 stones, the obese building contractor was referred to as 'Owd Bally', which was Lancashire dialect for 'belly'.
+As a builder Whittaker was responsible for constructing large numbers of notable buildings and chimneys in St.Helens and he also became a licensee of a Sutton pub.

 John 'Bally' Whittaker (1824 - 1894) builder and landlord of the Oak Tree Inn in Sutton

-22 stone Joseph Jackson and 18 stone Charles Rigby plus John Whittaker’s grave in Sutton Parish Churchyard
+22 stone Joseph Jackson and 18 stone Charles Rigby plus the grave of John Whittaker in Sutton Parish Churchyard

 There was no loss of life when a major storm struck on January 26th 1884, although the property damage was extensive.
 Local folk said it was the worst they’d known and described it as resembling both an earthquake and cyclone.
 The Saturday night storm did its worst in Sutton Oak, where Newton, Keates & Co. had a manure works (which became Crone & Taylor’s).
 A large bone crushing shed, 25 feet wide and about 80 feet long, was almost completely destroyed.
 Portions of the roof were carried a considerable distance and huge joists, beams and boards were hurled away by the wind.
 An 80 feet high works chimney suffered a large crack near its base and was shifted several inches.
 The cost of the damage at the bonecrushers was estimated at £600, around £30,000 in today’s money.